 Note that the parts between the two Badger Patriot 105 versions are also interchangeable and compatible.
 Buy one or two and you can swap parts, as needed.
 Sometimes you’ll find one is less expensive than the other.
 You could do a price comparison to help you decide.

-Ergonomics: Fit and Feel of the Patriot 105
+Ergonomics: Fit and Feel of the Badger Patriot 105 Airbrush

 The Patriot 105 is a standard sized airbrush with an overall body length of 7 inches.
 The airbrush is hefty (8-10 ounces, or 250-280 grams), and feels dense in the hand.
 This airbrush accepts standard Badger needles and nozzles (more about this below), which are incredibly versatile.
 The Badger Patriot 105 works great with any model hobby acrylic paints out there, including brands from Vallejo, Citadel, Army Painter and more!

 When I first got my Patriot 105, I didn’t have to do much to get it working.
 All I did was attach the quick release attachment I purchased separately, and hooked it up to my adapted air hose connected to my air compressor.

 One of my favorite parts about this brush is its ergonomics for my medium sized hands.
 It fits comfortably in with a natural pencil grip.
 Both the trigger and body handling have a nice stabilizing tension and weight to them, respectively.

 Some people don’t like how heavy this airbrush is, but I enjoy using it for long periods of time and have no problems with its weight.
 The heft actually allows me to keep a steady hand, and gives me control for painting long periods of time without fatigue.